 Once the complementary instruction is concluded, SG shall give its opinion either on its satisfactory compliance, receiving it as adequate to the merit examination or determining its reinstruction, if it is incomplete.
-In the examination of the merits, SG must: (i) pronounce a decision approving the act without restrictions; or (ii) offer impugnation before the Administrative Tribunal, if it considers that the act should be rejected or approved with restrictions or that there are no conclusive evidences referring to its effects in the market.
+In the examination of the merits, SG must: (i) pronounce a decision approving the act without restrictions; or (ii) offer impugnation before the Administrative Tribunal, if it considers that the act should be rejected, approved with restrictions or if it concludes that there are no compelling evidences referring to its effects in the market.

 Within fifteen days, as from the publication of SG’s decision approving the concentration act eligible to the fast-track procedure or to the non-fast-track procedure, it is possible the presentation of an appeal to the Administrative Tribunal, which may be filed by any interested third parties or, in the case of regulated market, by the respective regulatory agency.

 Besides that, the Administrative Tribunal may, upon initiative of one of its Commissioners, by justified decision, request the proceeding for judgment, and the Commissioner that requested it will be considered the Reporting Commissioner.
 In this case, the Reporting Commissioner shall pronounce a decision scheduling the judgment, if he/she understands that it is sufficiently instructed, or he/she shall demand complementary instruction.
 If necessary, he/she may, at his/her discretion, request that SG makes the complementary analysis, declaring the controversial points and specifying the diligences to be made.